gabrielf7/gabrielf7/README.md

 # Welcome!

 ## I'm Gabriel!
+A little about me :P

 Frontend developer focused on Python, Javascripts | Analyst (ADS)

-Student of Systems Analysis and Development (3°) and Computer Technician for internet training (loading ...
+Student of Systems Analysis and Development (3°) and Computer Technician for Internet training (loading...
 2020)

 Technology enthusiast WEB $ _ $